Equivariant Degenerations of Plane Curve Orbits: Introduction

 \subsubsection{Acquiring a cusp}

-If $C_t$ acquires a single cusp in the limit $C_0$, then as a limit of weighted orbits, one obtains the weighted orbit of the cuspidal curve $\P C_{0}$ along with another weighted orbit, $\P O_{C_{\on{flex}}}$.
+If $C_t$ acquires a single cusp in the limit $C_0$, then as a limit of weighted orbits, one obtains the weighted orbit of the cuspidal curve $C_{0}$ along with another weighted orbit, $\P \Orb(C_{\on{flex}})$.

-The curve $C_{\on{flex}}$ is a smooth cubic union a $(d-3)$-fold flex line.
-We can degenerate the weighted orbit of $C_{\on{flex}}$ further to get the weighted orbit of $C_{BN}$ with multiplicity 2 together with the weighted orbit of $C_{AN}$, where $C_{AN}$ is a nodal cubic union a $(d-3)$-fold flex line (at a smooth point).
+The curve $C_{\on{flex}}$ is a smooth cubic (with general $j$-invariant) union a $(d-3)$-fold flex line.
+We can degenerate the weighted orbit $\P \Orb(C_{\on{flex}})$ even further to get the weighted orbit of $C_{BN}$ from before (with multiplicity 2) together with the weighted orbit of a new curve $C_{AN}$. $C_{AN}$ is the union of a nodal cubic with one of its flex lines (at a smooth point), with the line taken $(d-3)$ times.